triciajam/adk-samples/dynamic_parallel_llmagent_ex/README.md

-# Dynamic Parallel Agent Example
+# Dynamic Parallel LLM Agent Example

 This example demonstrates a potential agent pattern for processing a dynamic list of tasks in parallel using a fixed-size pool of worker agents.
-The root agent orchestrates a pipeline that first asks the user for text input, splits that input into a list of words, and then uses the dynamic parallel pattern to count the characters of each word concurrently.
+The root agent orchestrates a pipeline that first asks the user for text input, splits that input into a list of words, and then uses the dynamic parallel pattern to get the definition of each word concurrently.
 Here's my understanding on [why this is needed](#why-is-this-pattern-needed).

 ## How to Run